“It’s time to do your homework.”

 - Advocate for a well-established communication system between home and school.
 Find out more about the parent-school relationship.

 - Select a specified area for homework and necessary supplies.
 When completed, request that your child return all materials/supplies to their appropriate places.

 - Help your child avoid avoiding homework.
 Work with your child on establishing rules on when and how homework will be accomplished.
-For example, should your child start with his favorite subject?
+For example, should he start with his favorite subject?
 Take a break after each assignment?
-How will your child know when it is time to return to work?
-(Verbal reminders, such as “Johanna, just a reminder that there are only two more minutes left in your break” and timers are very effective in reminding your child to return to work.)
+How will she know when it’s time to get back to work?
+(Verbal reminders, such as “Johanna, just a reminder that there are only two more minutes left in your break” and timers are very effective.)
 What stimuli is acceptable or unacceptable when studying?
 How homework is completed is equally important as completing it.

-- If your child misses school, help your child be responsible for finding out the next day’s homework.
-While there may be times your child cannot complete the homework without the classroom instruction, it is still good to have your child follow through by calling a classmate or emailing the teacher (if this option is available) during the day.
+- If your child misses school, remind him that he’s responsible for finding out the next day’s homework.
+While there may be times when your child can’t complete the homework without classroom instruction, it’s still good to have him follow through by calling a classmate or emailing the teacher (if this option is available) during the day.
 This learned skill becomes very important by mid-elementary years and, certainly, by middle school.
-It further minimizes some anxiety when your child returns to school.
+It can minimize anxiety when your child returns to school.

-- For children taking medication, ask yourself and your child if he or she is finding that the medication is working as optimally as possible.
+- For children taking medication, ask yourself and your child if she thinks the medication is working as optimally as possible.
 Work with your professional to determine if a change may be required.

 - Become intimate with your child’s areas of need (for example, organization, inattentiveness, comprehension, decoding) and help find appropriate techniques to enhance and reinforce learning.
 Locate professionals early in the school year at your child’s school and/or in the private sector who can provide helpful strategies.